 penalty failure overdue tax

-Be prepared to pay a price if you didn’t file your 2022 federal income tax return or pay any tax due by April 18, 2023.
+Be prepared to pay a price if you don’t file your 2023 federal income tax return or pay any tax due by April 15, 2024 (April 17 for people living in Maine and Massachusetts).
 The penalty for filing your federal return late is 5% of any unpaid tax per month (up to 25% of the amount owed).
 Plus, the penalty for paying federal income taxes late is 0.5% of the unpaid amount per month (again, up to 25% of the amount due).
-Other penalties may also apply, and interest is charged for any unpaid taxes, too.
+Other penalties may also apply, and Interest is charged for any unpaid taxes, too.

 These penalties are subject to adjustment, though.
 For instance: